Aligned-Design/aligned_postd_1125/docs/BILLING_PAGE_UPDATE_SUMMARY.md

 **Top of Page:**

-> Aligned AI grows with your brand.
+> POSTD grows with your brand.
 Whether you're managing one business or fifty, your pricing automatically scales — no calls, no surprises.

 **Trial Note:**